 Types of Drug Paraphernalia in Hamilton County

-Possession of drug paraphernalia is defined according to the Ohio Revised Code (ORC 2925.14) as possessing equipment, products or any kind of material that is designed with the purpose or intention of using illegal controlled substances.
+Possession of drug paraphernalia is defined according to the Ohio Revised Code 2925.14 as possessing equipment, products, or any kind of material designed with the purpose or intention of using illegal controlled substances.

 Drug paraphernalia encompasses any kind of materials that are involved in any of the following: